ramensoftware/windows-11-start-menu-styling-guide/Themes/OnlySearch/README.md

 # OnlySearch theme for Windows 11 Start Menu Styler

+This theme removes the recommended app section as well as the newly added ones, including the list.
+It basically leaves you with a clean look.

 **Author**: [jonas-usx](https://github.com/jonas-usx)

 ![Screenshot](screenshot.png)
 <!--
-This theme removes the recommended app section aswell as the newly added ones, including the list.
-It basically leaves you with a clean look.

 ## Theme selection

 The theme is integrated into the mod, and can be simply selected from the mod's